candacelax/bias-in-vision-and-language/README.md

-This is the repo for our paper "Biases in Joint Visual and Language Embeddings".
+This is the repo for our paper *"Biases in Joint Visual and Language Embeddings"*.

 ## Installation
 Create the conda environment.